Updated July 19, 2023

 Components of ZeroMQ

-- Worker Thread: Various objects are residing in the worker thread.
+- Worker Thread: Various objects reside in the worker thread.
 Every one of these objects is owned by precisely one parent entity (the relationship is denoted in the illustration using a plain line).
 Many objects are held by sockets directly; nevertheless, there are a few instances where a socket-owned object controls an entity.

 Architecture of ZeroMQ